barton-willis/denest-radicals/README.md

 (%o9) 24336
  ~~~

-There is a great deal of litureuare with algorithims for denesting various classes of radicals, but this package use a simple approach.
+There is a great deal of literature with algorithms for denesting various classes of radicals, but this package use a simple approach.
-It finds a polynomial equation for the radical, solves the polynoimal equation, and filters the spurious solutions, and returns a denested radical when successful.
+It finds a polynomial equation for the radical, solves the polynomial equation, and filters the spurious solutions, and returns a denested radical when successful.
 The method fails when Maxima's polynomial solver returns a nested radical when there is a non nested radical solution.
-Thus when this code fails to denest a radical, it does not mean that the radical cannot be denested--it only means that the method isn't sufficiently general to handle the particular case
+Thus when this code fails to denest a radical, it does not mean that the radical cannot be denested--it only means that the method isn't sufficiently general to handle the particular case.

- For now, `sqrtdenest` function handles some cases that this code cannot.
+For the square root case, this code calls `sqrtdenest.`

- .